mlox/mlox/mlox/mlox_readme.txt

 ==================================================
 o ChangeLog

+Version 0.61 - 2015/08/01
+	* URI for checking and downloading new rule-base changed from Google Code to SourceForge [Dragon32]
 Version 0.60 - 2014/09/07
 	* mlox will now skip reporting an error if it fails to make a connection when downloading the rule-base [abot]